FAYM Teachers and Staff

 Amy Shirk, Director, Band Classes, Strings Classes, AP Music Theory.

-In her spare time, Amy serves as the organist at The Presbyterian Church in Fredericksburg, Directs the Rappahannock Summer Music Camp in Spotsylvania, and homeschools her two boys, aged 15 and 17.
+In her spare time, Amy serves as the organist at The Presbyterian Church in Fredericksburg, Directs the Rappahannock Summer Music Camp in Spotsylvania, and homeschools her younger son, aged 16.

 Rana Strickland, Choral Groups, Music Theory.